Ages 3–6: Primary Curriculum

 Each week, students have art, music, physical education, Spanish, and library instruction in addition to classroom-based activities.

-While our first year students are napping, second and third year students join with peers across classrooms for learning including Writers’ Workshop, Guided Reading, Readers’ Theatre, Experimental Science, Nature Studies, and Handwriting without Tears.
+While our first year students are napping, second and third year students join with peers across classrooms for learning including Writers’ Workshop; Guided Reading; Health, Safety and Wellness; Experimental Science; Nature Studies; and Handwriting without Tears.
 These programs provide additional opportunities for collaboration and exploration, while teaching valuable skills in preparation for the Elementary years.